Hoverbear/hoverbear.org/content/about/index.md

 Later, I moved home.
 [PingCAP](http://pingcap.com/) recruited me as a Senior Engineer onto their fledgling international team.
 With them, I helped build [TiKV](http://tikv.org/), helped organize the first [RustCon Asia 2019](https://rustcon.asia/), and hosted (or supported) numerous talks or workshops.

-At the start of 2020, Life lead me to start my own consultancy.
+At the start of 2020, life lead me to start my own consultancy.
 Through it, I am able to work internationally, create partnerships, and spark ideas.
 I had the pleasure of taking on a long term maintenance role in [Vector](https://vector.dev/), as well as running workshops with [Ferrous Systems](https://ferrous-systems.com/).

 My company is a contributor to the [Natives in Tech](https://nativesintech.org/) organization, and plans to become involved in more.
 It was a supporter of [Natives in Tech Conference 2020](https://www.youtube.com/watch?v=kV8IpFhZmHs).
 The company is only involved in supporting Indigenous led efforts at this time.